Yoga for high blood pressure (hypertension)

 7. Vitamin D deficiency

-Traditional treatment for high blood pressure includes medication and life style modification such as exercise, diet modifications, smoking and alcohol restriction and stress reduction.
-Many studies and reviews suggest yoga is a multifunctional modality, which helps people suffering from high blood pressure.
+Traditional treatment includes medication and life style modification such as exercise, diet modifications, smoking and alcohol restriction and stress reduction.
+Many studies and reviews suggest yoga is a multifunctional modality, which helps people in this condition.

-1. Yoga asana when done with conscious breathing balances and stabilizes autonomic nervous system thus regulating blood pressure.
+1. Yoga asana when done with conscious breathing, balances and stabilises autonomic nervous system thus regulating blood pressure.